BlogThings To Do

 The Second Window

 Good energy.
 Vendors motivated to close sales before sunset.
 Slightly busier than morning but still comfortable.
-Excellent afternoon light.
+Excellent afternoon light for photographing pieces.

 12:30 — 2:30 PM